CERT-Polska/mquery/docs/components.md

 - web frontend
 - daemons (also called "agents" or "workers")
-- Ursadb (backend database)
+- UrsaDB (backend database)
 - Redis

-In a normal situation, there is one web frontend, one shared Redis database, and for every ursadb instance, there is a group of one or more agents dedicated to
+In a normal situation, there is one web frontend, one shared Redis database, and for every UrsaDB instance, there is a group of one or more agents dedicated to
 it:

 ![](./distributed.png)